jewel/clearskies/protocol/core.md

 {
   "name": "ClearSkiesBroadcast",
   "version": 1,
-  "share": "22596363b3de40b06f981fb85d82312e8c0ed511",
+  "ids": ["22596363b3de40b06f981fb85d82312e8c0ed511"],
   "peer": "2a3728dca353324de4d6bfbebf2128d9",
   "myport": 40121
 }
 ```

+The IDs are the share IDs or access IDs that the software is aware of.

-Broadcast should be on startup, when a new share is added, when a new network
+Broadcast should be sent on startup, when a new share is added, when a new
-connection is detected, and every minute or so afterwards.
+network connection is detected, when a new access id is created, and every

-A separate packet should be sent for each share.
+minute or so afterwards.

 Distributed Hash Table